 After India gained independence, the Bombay Prohibition Act of 1949 was put into place, banning the sale and consumption of all liquor—from whisky to cough syrup.
 The following year, a “directive principle” written into India’s constitution declared nationwide prohibition, but left it up to each state to determine whether or not to implement the dry laws.
 The state of Bombay enacted the laws to the fullest extent.
 But, as is often the case with prohibition, even the law couldn’t separate citizens from their spirits.

 To the south of Mumbai lies Goa, a state on India’s western coast that was colonized in the 16th century by the Portuguese, who brought with them cashew trees and Catholicism.
-After nearly three centuries of forcefully converting Hindus, Muslims, and Jews to Christianity, both cashew trees and Catholic customs took root.
+After nearly three centuries of converting Hindus, Muslims, and Jews to Christianity, often forcefully, both cashew trees and Catholic customs took root.
 Goans began crafting kaju feni, a potent spirit made from distilling the red, bulbous fruit of the cashew tree.
 Many adopted Portuguese surnames, began eating pork and beef, and incorporated feni into their lives—often as a part of Catholic feasts, rituals, and celebrations.
 In the late 19th century, many Goans migrated to Bombay in search of employment, bringing with them feni and religious beliefs that embraced drinking.

 Prohibition presented both an obstacle and an opportunity for those with a taste for liquor.
 At the end of the day, men of all classes and creeds wanted a drink.
 And so it was mostly middle-aged Goan Christian women, often widowed or with unemployed husbands, who met the demand.
 Relative to most Muslim and Hindu women, they held relaxed views on alcohol—and most importantly, they needed to feed their families.